Quadranzy1/Customer_Behaviour_Analysis/README.md

 ## 👨‍💻 About the Author
 Hey, I’m Adediran Quadri, a Data Analyst & Economics Tutor.
-I break down complex data topics into simple, practical content that actually helps you land a job.

 ## 📁 Project Structure
 ```bash